 Getting married can be a very happy time in a person’s life.
 There are some circumstances, however, when deciding to get married may not have been the best choice.
 In cases such as this, an annulment may be the correct option for both of you.

-- One party lacked the ability to consummate the marriage by sexual intercourse, due to some underlying medical condition or physical disability that was not disclosed to the other party prior to the marriage.
+One party lacked the ability to consummate the marriage due to some underlying medical condition or physical disability not disclosed to the other party.

 Providing one or more of the above requirements are met, you and your lawyer may be able to petition the court for an annulment.
 Timing is of the essence when it comes to annulments, however.
 There are very strict requirements regarding how long you have between the time you find out about one of the above conditions and when you start legal proceedings.

 It should be noted that if you continue to live with your spouse, even after you found out about one of the above conditions, you will not be eligible for an annulment.
 This is because the court considers your decision to remain living with your spouse as an admission that their actions were acceptable.

 How Long After Marriage Can You Get An Annulment?